NREL/SOWFA-6/tut.ABLflatTerrain.run/readme.md

 # To-do

+- Add change of bottom wall model depending on the refinement region placement (4th item above)
 - If the flow is aligned (N, S, E, W), then cyclic can still be used on the aligned boundaries.
 Right now everything is being changed to TVMIO.
 - Add the statistics and statistics frequency back to ABLProperties
 - Include source term handling from the precursor